Skip to main content

 On the Problem of Foundation Skills and the Futures of Work – with co-authors Dr Garry Argent and Professor Peter Kelly

 This webinar explores how global capitalism, digital disruption, and changing worlds of work have reshaped how we understand language, literacy and numeracy (foundation) skills in Australia.
-The session invites critical reflection and discussion on how today’s foundation skills landscape increasingly positions learners as consumers and what this means for practice, policy, and the future […]
+The session invites critical reflection and discussion on how today’s foundation skills landscape increasingly positions learners as consumers and what this means for practice, policy, and the future of adult […]

 Annual General Meeting – 22 May 2026